- Tax Depreciation Schedule

 Claiming depreciation on residential property is one of the most important steps in an investor’s journey.
 But those new to property investing often overlook some important key items of depreciation.
 The three most commonly missed items property investors can claim are: • Design and professional fees • Council costs • Builder’s profit Most people know […]

-If you own your own business, are you currently leasing commercial space but thinking of buying your own premises?
+If you own your own business, are you currently leasing commercial space but considering buying your own premises?
 Or are you considering investing in your next property but can’t decide between a commercial or residential investment?
-Commercial property has fared far worse than residential property in the years since the GFC and beyond.
+Commercial property has fared far worse than residential property since Covid and beyond.
 The number of transactions has plummeted. […]